 There are no DNFs in any of the multi-day runs and no drop-downs allowed.
 The objective in the multi-day runs is only to go as far as you can (or desire) in the allotted time.
 Of course, the more time you spend moving forward, the more distance you will accumulate.

 If you wish to stop completely before the official end of your race, inform the race director or timing personnel, that you are quitting or leaving early and remember to turn in your chip!

-An awards ceremony will follow an hour after the conclusion of the 24 hours and 12 hour events at 8:00 AM Sunday morning.
+An awards ceremony will follow after the conclusion of the 24, 12 hour and 6 hour events at 7:30 AM Sunday morning.

 NO CUTTING THE CURVES.
 You must STAY OUTSIDE the cones or markers on the curves.
 The layout of the course at Nardini Manor is such that you would have to be pretty devious to cheat.
 Nonetheless, if you cut the curves you will be disqualified.

 It is your responsibility to know the rules.
 They exist to provide a good experience for all runners.
 If you are caught cheating you will be asked to leave and will not be allowed at future Aravaipa Running events.